BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Building_a_Bitcoin_Script_with_P2SH.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 You know that Bitcoin Scripts can be used to control the redemption of UTXOs, and that standard Bitcoin transactions all depend on very specific locking scripts.
-The next step is starting to create Scripts of your own ... but that requires a very specific techniques.
+The next step is creating Scripts of your own ... but that requires a very specific techniques.

 ## Know the Bitcoin Standards

-Here's the catch for Bitcoin Scripts: for security reasons, Bitcoin nodes will only accept five types of "standard" Bitcoin transactions:
+Here's the gotcha for using Bitcoin Scripts: for security reasons, Bitcoin nodes will only accept five types of "standard" Bitcoin transactions:

-* __Pay to Public Key (P2PK)__ — This old deprecated form of transaction (`<pubKey> OP_CHECKSIG`) has been replaced by the better security of P2PKH.
+* __Pay to Public Key (P2PK)__ — An older, deprecated form of transaction (`<pubKey> OP_CHECKSIG`) that has been replaced by the better security of P2PKH.
-* __Pay to Public Key Hash (P2PKH)__ — A standard transaction (`OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG`) on the Bitcoin network, that pays to the hash of a public key.
+* __Pay to Public Key Hash (P2PKH)__ — A standard transaction (`OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG`) on the Bitcoin network that pays to the hash of a public key.
 * __Multisig__ — A transaction for a group of keys, as explained more fully in the next section.
 * __Null Data__ — An unspendable transaction (`OP_RETURN Data`).
-* __Pay to Script Hash (P2SH)__ — A transaction that pays out to a specific script
+* __Pay to Script Hash (P2SH)__ — A transaction that pays out to a specific script.

 So how do you write a more complex Bitcoin Script?
-The trick is in that last sort of standard transaction, the P2SH.
+The answer is in that last sort of standard transaction, the P2SH.
 You can put any sort of long and complex script into a P2SH transaction, and as long as you follow the standard rules for embedding your script and for redeeming the funds, you'll get all the benefits of Bitcoin Scripting.

-Besides providing security, embedding all non-standard Bitcoin Scripts as standard P2SHs also provides dramatically improved standardization, making it easy to acess and use more complex Scripts of this sort.

 ## Lock a P2SH Transaction

-You've already seen a P2SH transaction.
-As we'll explain more fully in the next section, `bitcoin-cli` embeds its multisigs into P2SH.
-So, your multisig transaction from earlier chapters provides a full example of an locking script for a P2SH transaction:
+You already saw a P2SH transaction when you created a multisig in [6.1: Sending a Transaction to a Multisig](6_1_Sending_a_Transaction_to_a_Multisig.md).
+Though multisig is one of the standard transaction type, `bitcoin-cli` actually simplifies the usage of its multisigs by embedding them into P2SH transactions, as described more fully in the next section.

+So, let's look one more time at the `scriptPubKey` of that P2SH multisig:
 ```
       "scriptPubKey": {
         "asm": "OP_HASH160 babf9063cee8ab6e9334f95f6d4e9148d0e551c2 OP_EQUAL",